gls21/Dynameta/README.md

                 * test-shinytest2.R - re-runs the shinytest2 to check outputs match the expected outputs.
             * testthat.R - part of standard setup for testthat.
     * data_for_shinytest
+        * sample_data_for_shinytest.csv - sample data in csv format.
-        * sample_data_for_shinytest.csv - sample data used by default by the Dynameta Shiny app.
+        * sample_data_rds - sample data (in rds format) used by default by the Dynameta Shiny app.
     * images
 * man
     * launch_Dynameta.Rd - R documentation file for the launch_Dynameta() function.